 QA273-280 Probabilities.
 Mathematical statistics

 Actuarial science is a discipline used to determine risk in finance and insurance through statistics and mathematical models, to improve financial decision-making by evaluating the financial implications of uncertain future events.
 Individuals who become actuaries must prove their abilities through testing to obtain certification.
 The discipline encompasses probability and statistics, computer programming, finance and economics.
-In 2010, actuarial science was rated the number one job in the United States according to a study by CareerCast.
+In 2017, actuarial science was rated the eleventh best job in the United States according to a study by CareerCast.

 Actuaries are experts in risk management.
 In particular, actuaries are involved in the design, pricing, financing, and operation of benefit plans which protect people from risks of injury, illness, death, property damage, and the loss of income due to unemployment or retirement.
 Actuaries use mathematical skills to create and manage programs that reduce the adverse financial impact of life's expected and unexpected events, including financial risks from investment.
 (University of Missouri-Columbia)